 Step 3: Install the new bathroom sink tap

 Start by unscrewing the nut from the new tap.
-Feed the thread through the taphole and place the tap in the appropriate location.
+Feed the thread through the tap hole and place the tap in the appropriate location.
 Then, go back under the sink and hand-screw the nut before tightening it with the wrench or spanner.

 Bear in mind that the tap shouldn’t move around while you’re doing this.
 So, it’s a good idea to have someone hold it firmly in place if the basin is too large and you can’t quite reach it yourself.
-You can always buy them a beverage of their choice to thank them later.

 Step 4: Connect the plumbing feed pipes